yotixify/screeps-template/README.md

 To use this template simply put your javascript code under the ```src/``` folder and add your screeps API token to a secret in the github repository named ```token```.
 To add a secret follow the example here: [adding a github secret to a repository](https://docs.github.com/en/actions/security-guides/encrypted-secrets)

 Whenever a code change is merged or pushed to the main branch it will deploy that code to screeps.

+## Development

+If you want to develop in the browser without downloading VSCODE, you can simply press ```.``` when at the root of your repository to open VSCODE in the browser.